Hawkins-TECH-Lab/NDOT-Calibration/README.md

 This repository does not include all raw data due to data privacy constraints.
 However, it provides processed datasets and code for analysis.

 ### Included Files:
 - **Vehicle, Pedestrian, and Bicycle Networks**: Spatially joined with road attributes from the NDOT geodatabase and EPA-SLD shapefiles.
+In regards to StL data, only indicators by time of day and day of week are included.
 - **Jupyter Notebooks**:
   - `process_pedestrian_bike_intersections.ipynb`: Processes pedestrian and bike data at the intersection level and prepares it for analysis.
   - `process_vehicle_links.ipynb`: Processes vehicle data at the link level and prepares it for analysis.